Nature Canada’s Board of Directors

 Aviva Patel – Director

 Aviva Patel is a director at Credit Valley Conservation, a municipally funded agency responsible for watershed management of the Credit River in Ontario.
-Over the past 17 years there she has led multiple programs including long-term ecological monitoring, natural area surveys, and protected area system development.
-She and her team develop and disseminate leading-edge watershed science for effective land use management and planning.
+Over the past 17 years she has led multiple programs including long-term ecological monitoring, natural area assessments, and protected area system development.
+With a rigorous scientific approach and strong communications and management skills, she works with her 50-member team to develop and disseminate leading-edge watershed science for effective land use management and planning.